lightninglabs/chantools/doc/chantools_forceclose.md

       --pendingchannels string   channel input is in the format of lncli's pendingchannels format; specify '-' to read from stdin
       --publish                  publish force-closing TX to the chain API instead of just printing the TX --rootkey string           BIP32 HD root key of the wallet to use for decrypting the backup; leave empty to prompt for lnd 24 word aezeed
+      --stateindex int32         the index of the channel state to publish; if not set, the latest state is used; not using the latest state comes with extreme risk, read the warning in the help of this command (default -1)
       --walletdb string          read the seed/master root key to use for decrypting the backup from an lnd wallet.db file instead of asking for a seed or providing the --rootkey flag
 ```